Get Started with myON (Students)

 If you want to change the interests you chose, select Edit your interests above the recommended books.

 To see more information about a book, move the mouse cursor over the book.
 To open the book and start reading it, select the button.
 To see information about the book, select the button.
-To add the book to myList, select the button.
+To add the book to your favourites, select the button.
 To take an Accelerated Reader Quiz, select the button.

 If you click the button, a window with information about the book will open.